DevKob/DevKob/README.md

 Hi, I'm Samkoba.
 I have experience in programming since 2012.
-The application that I have ever developed is antivirus for the security of the Windows operating system.
+The application that I have ever developed is Antivirus for the Security of the Windows Operating System.
 Another application that I developed is web-based and device design using an integrated microcontroller.
 #
 Founder [HDCT ANTIVIRUS](https://www.softpedia.com/get/Antivirus/HDCT-ANTIVIRUS.shtml)